BrickSchema/brick-example-server/README.md

     1. Change `docker-compose.yml.template` to `docker-compose.yml`.
     2. Modify the configuration in `docker-compose.yml`.
         - Choose if you want to run https inside the docker.
 You can enable HTTPS by uncommenting `ENABLE_SSL=true`.
 In that case, you should specify the location of cert files (`CERTFILE` and `KEYFILE`)as well as bind the files from the host machine (e.g., `/etc/letsencrypt`.).
-        - You can further configure `brickserver` module for optimization.
+        - You can further configure `brickserver` module for more optimization.
 The current image uses `gunicorn` as a web server and `uvicorn` as an ASGI.
 Please refer to [the image's doc](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker) for more information.

 3. Run docker-compose
     1. Execute `docker-compose up`.